What is an assured shorthold tenancy? This article aims to explain everything landlords need to know about this common form of tenancy agreement.

 The easiest way to create your own AST is to get a property solicitor and ask them to do it for you.

-A far cheaper option is to use a template.
+A cheaper option is to use a template.
 For example, the UK government website provides a free model tenancy agreement for ASTs.

 An Assured Shorthold Tenancy Agreement should include the following: